If you are in a car accident and you have paid your insurance but are having a hard time collecting, call us today.

 There are many factors that can affect the cost of your insurance coverage.
 Some you can control, while some you can’t.
 If you are in a car accident and you have paid your insurance but are having a hard time collecting, then make sure to contact a St. Louis car accident attorney to get all that you are entitled to.
 When you pay your insurance bills, your car insurance company has an obligation to pay up when you need them to.

-For more than 15 years, The Hoffmann Law Firm, L.L.C. has been helping victims of car accidents recover financially in St. Louis.
+For 25 years, The Hoffmann Law Firm, L.L.C. has been helping victims of car accidents recover financially in St. Louis.
 If you or a loved one have been involved in a car accident you may have many questions.
 You may be wondering how you will pay your bills.
 If you are unable to work because of the accident, you may be worried about how you will take care of your family.